vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 624 References

-2006a The Avimuktaks.etra in Vārān. asī.
+2006a The Avimuktaks.etra in Vārāṇasī.
 Its Origin and Early Development.
-Studies in the Skandapurān. a VI. in: Gaenszle, Martin & J¨org Gengnagel (eds.),
+Studies in the Skandapurāṇa VI. in: Gaenszle, Martin & J¨org Gengnagel (eds.),

 Visualizing Space in Banaras: Images, Maps, and the Practice of

-Representation.
-Wiesbaden. pp. 23–39.
+RepresentatioṇWiesbadeṇpp.
+23–39.

-*2007 Thanesar, the Pāśupata Order and the Skandapurān. a.
-Studies in the Skandapurān. a IX. in: Journal of Indological Studies 19 (2007), 1–16.
+*2007 Thanesar, the Pāśupata Order and the Skandapurāṇa.
+Studies in the Skandapurāṇa IX. in: Journal of Indological Studies 19 (2007), 1–16.
 [27]

 *2007a Monuments to the Dead in Ancient North India. in: IIJ 50.1 (2007), 11–47.
 [21]

 2007b Human Sacrifice (Purus.amedha), Construction Sacrifice and the Origin of the Idea of the ‘Man of the Homestead’ (Vāstupurus.a). in: Bremmer, Jan N.

 (ed.), The Strange World of Human Sacrifice.
-Leuven. pp. 179–194.
+Leuveṇpp.
+179–194.

 2007c The Hindu Religion and War. in: King, Anna S (ed.), Indian Religions.
 Renaissance and Renewal.
 The Spalding Papers in Indic Studies.
-London. pp. 28–40.
+Londoṇpp.
+28–40.

 2008 Mansar.
 The Discovery of Pravareśvara and Pravarapura, Temple and Residence of the Vākāt.aka King Pravarasena II.
 Proceedings of a Symposium at the British Museum, London, 30 June – 1 July, 2008.
 Library of the

-University of Groningen, Groningen. e-book:
+University of Groningen, Groningeṇe-book:

 http://irs.ub.rug.nl/dbi/4ccec5f085aa0